How to put together outfits with clothes you already have

 3. Pick out between 2 and 8 images that you love.
 They don’t have to have common threads or be similar in any way.

-4. Either physically pin them to a board (a mood board, tadaa!) or photograph them and upload them digitally, for example to a Pinterest board.
+4. Either physically pin them to a board (like a mood board or a vision board) or photograph them and upload them digitally, for example to a Pinterest board.

 5. It is entirely possible to do this step digitally and I will address that in another blog post.
 In this post I have concentrated on physical paper and physical mood boards.